VKwamboka/My-Giffare/README.md

 ## Known Issues

 The update functionality may not work as expected.
-This is a known issue, and improvements are being worked on.# My-Giffare
+This is a known issue, and improvements are being worked on.